Haxintosh/RPS-ThreeJS/README.md

 # Rock paper scissor
-A roack, paper, scissor game in 3D made using ThreeJS and TweenJS
+A rock, paper, scissor game in 3D made using ThreeJS and TweenJS

+**NONE** of the 3d assets used are mine.